deeplearning4j/deeplearning4j/docs/keras-import/templates/index.md

 ## Getting started: Import a Keras model in 60 seconds

-To import a Keras model, you need to create and [serialize](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) one first.
+To import a Keras model, you need to create and [serialize](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) such a model first.
 Here's a simple example that you can use.
 The model is a simple MLP that takes mini-batches of vectors of length 100, has two Dense layers and predicts a total of 10 categories.
 After defining the model, we serialize it in HDF5 format.